mikeflynn/thatmikeflynn.com-archive/_posts/2020-05-18-a-work-from-home-dnd-button.md

 A solution far more complicated and awesome than any of the following: knocking, a small white board, a post-it note, or a shared calendar.
 Those are fine solutions that any sane person would be proud of, but...I mean...honestly...no.
 No, we won't be doing any of those.

-Here's what I came up with:
+Here's what I came up with (click to see a short demo video):

 [![Demo Video](/public/images/dnd_button_video.jpg)](https://youtu.be/qXXsyncw0hE)